Recruits: Cincinnati, Dayton, Kentucky, Tennessee

-Brian Dougherty completed his third season as Valpo’s defensive coordinator in Fall 2021.
+Brian Dougherty completed his fourth season as Valpo’s defensive coordinator in 2022.

 Trejuan Purty finished the Fall 2021 season with 15 tackles for loss, tied for the fifth-most in single-season program history.
 He recorded five TFL vs. Presbyterian, tied for the fifth most in the FCS nation in a single game during the season.
 Austin Martins had 4.5 TFL vs. San Diego, tied for the 14th most nationally in a single game, while Gavin Twigg’s four vs. Presbyterian tied for 26th.
 Another individual defensive highlight came courtesy of Jamauri Jackson, who had an 83-yard interception return for a touchdown, Valpo’s longest pick six since 2000.

 One member of Dougherty’s defense earned All-PFL Second Team recognition, while five others garnered All-PFL Honorable Mention in Fall 2021.
 In addition, two defensive players were named to the Academic All-PFL First Team, while one earned Academic All-PFL Second Team status.

 In Dougherty’s second season coordinating the defense, the team enjoyed its best defensive season in four decades.
 Valpo held opponents to 283.3 yards per game, the program’s best total defense in the last 40 years.
 Valpo limited the opposition to 172.2 passing yards per game, the program’s best passing defense since 2008.
 In addition, the squad boasted its best rushing defense (111.2 yards per game) and scoring defense (18.7 points per game) since 1999.